 An annual national survey by Rightmove, invariably places Skipton on the podium as the happiest place to live in the UK.
 This could be down to the fact that as well as being on the doorstep of the Yorkshire Dales National Park, Skipton boasts a multitude of coffee shops, tearooms, restaurants, traditional pubs micro-breweries and shops of all kinds.
 This is an area of the UK well worth discovering.
 Once you visit Skipton, you won’t want to leave.

 Tilly’s Den is a brand new apartment in Cavendish House in the heart of Skipton.
-For more information please email or visit us on Airbnb, VRBO or Cottages.comView in Google Maps
+If you’d like a quick walk around the property, you can have a look at this video on YouTube.
+For more information, please email; or visit us on Airbnb, VRBO or Cottages.comView in Google Maps